Munter hitch: Use as a belay

 A belay system incorporating the Munter hitch is the same as any other belay system, which incorporates a belayer to tend the rope and an anchor, which secures the belay system and belayer.

 There are several advantages to the Munter hitch.
 It requires no additional hardware other than a carabiner.
-It's also the most common belay system which locks with the brake hand in line with the load, and as such is a more suitable method for direct belays than using a normal belay plate.
+It is also the most common belay system which locks with the brake hand in line with the load, and as such is a more suitable method for direct belays than using a normal belay plate.
 This can be useful when the anchor, carabiner and Munter hitch are above or behind the belayer whilst attention is paid to the loaded end of the rope.
 It can also more effectively dissipate heat than a belay device because no two surfaces of the rope are in contact with each other for more than an instant.

 However, it places more bends in a rope than other belay methods, and creates significantly more friction on the outer sheath.
 Another disadvantage is that it can introduce significant twists to the rope.
 It is a versatile knot to know and can be used for full rope length vertical descents without the need for gloves.

 The friction of the rope against the screw on the carabiner can cause the screw to undo and the carabiner to open, potentially weakening the strength of the carabiner, or allowing the rope to escape the carabiner completely.
 Therefore the hitch has to be tied correctly with the braking end on the opposite side of the carabiner than the gate is.